Fixing the Recipe: Lowering a Slice of Huntingtin

 Summary

-- In HD, faulty RNA can produce both the full huntingtin protein and a shorter, more toxic version called HTT1a, which contributes to HTT toxicity and symptom onset.
+- In HD, faulty RNA can produce both the full huntingtin protein and a shorter, potentially more toxic version called HTT1a, which might contribute to HTT toxicity and symptom onset.

 - In this study, researchers developed siRNA treatments that lowered HTT and HTT1a levels in mouse brains, reduced toxic protein clumping, and improved abnormal HD gene activity.